Uniquely Singapore: The Where, Who, What, How and When.

 How to get there?

 As an open country, Singapore is easily accessible through air, land, and sea.
+In fact, the country's own Changi Airport has been voted as the best airport in the world five times in a row.

 How is the climate?